pyOpenSci/handbook/organization/employee-onboarding.md

 The employee will be added to the pyOpenSci GitHub organization.

-As part of the onboarding process, New staff are given the freedom to choose their preferred GitHub account.
+As part of the onboarding process, new staff are given the freedom to choose their preferred GitHub account.
 Depending on their role and personal preference, they may opt to use their existing personal account or create a new one specifically for their work with pyOpenSci.

 [Learn more about how we use GitHub.](github)